tilde-nlp/PIP3_1.2_FarField/wakeword/README.md

 ### Few-shot learning
 The front-end also enables user to record 5 examples of new custom wake-word and submit them to back-end server for model training.
 The server creates negative examples by cutting parts of 5 submitted recordings and padding them with silence.
 Negative example set is further expanded by adding background noise examples and random 20 files from [MSWC](https://mlcommons.org/en/multilingual-spoken-words/).
 On top of data augmentation performed in the [base model](https://github.com/harvard-edge/multilingual_kws) we apply the following augmentation functions from Audiomentations library to increase the number of examples 7-fold:
-- ApplyImpulseResponse - apply impulse responses from MIT IR Survey dataset [3];
+- ApplyImpulseResponse - apply impulse responses from MIT IR Survey dataset;
 - AddGausianNoise - add Gaussian noise;
 - Gain - reduce the volume by a random amplitude factor;
 - PitchShift - pitch shift the sound up or down without changing the tempo;